RickyMiura/DSC180A-Methodology-5/index.md

 **Ricky Miura** (rmiura@ucsd.edu)
-Section B12: Capturing Long-Range Interactions via Graph Neural Networks
+Section B12: Capturing Long-Range Interactions via Graph Neural Networks(GNNs)
-Mentor: Gal Mishne, Yusu Wang
+Mentors: Gal Mishne, Yusu Wang

 **1. What is the most interesting topic covered in your domain this quarter?**
 The most interesting topic covered in my domain this quarter were different the different tasks involved with graph structured data such as node classification and graph classification.